ontolex/morph/index.md

 **URI:** [http://www.w3.org/ns/lemon/morph#WordFormationRelation](http://www.w3.org/ns/lemon/morph#WordFormationRelation)

-**morph:WordFormationRelation** is a subclass of `vartrans:LexicalRelation` that relates two lexical entries that are morphologically related, with the property vartrans:target` linking the relation the resulting lexical entry, and the property `vartrans:source` linking it to the morphological base (in derivation) or head and other constituents (in compounding).
+**morph:WordFormationRelation** is a subclass of `vartrans:LexicalRelation` that relates two lexical entries that are morphologically related, with the property `vartrans:target` linking the relation the resulting lexical entry, and the property `vartrans:source` linking it to the morphological base (in derivation) or head and other constituents (in compounding).

 <div class="description">

-subClassOf: vartrans:LexicalRelation
+Subclass of: vartrans:LexicalRelation

 </div>
 </div>